eliotsykes/dan-todo/GUIDE.md

       var user = this.get('user');

-      // Register/save the user via an AJAX request to the server API: user.save().then(
+      // Register/save the user via an AJAX request to the server API: user.save()
-        function success() { console.log("User saved!"); },
+        .then(function { console.log("User saved!"); })
+        .catch(
-        function failure(e) { console.log("Oops, user not saved!", e); }
+          function(reason) { window.alert("Oops, user not saved! "  + reason); }
         );
     }
   }
 });
 ```

-In the `user-form` javascript, there is a call to `this.store.createRecord('user')` which is used to create a blank `User` object to back the user form. `this.store` is an object provided by the Ember Data library.
+In the `user-form` javascript, there is a call to `this.get('store').createRecord('user')` which is used to create a blank `User` object to back the user form. `this.get('store')` is an object provided by the Ember Data library.
 Ember Data helps to perform CRUD operations for models, and you can think of it being a bit like Rails' ActiveRecord gem.
 At the time of writing, Ember Data's `store` is not available to components automatically.
 To make it available, we're going to need to write an initializer.

 #### Ember Initializers